yorkie-team/yorkie-js-sdk/README.md

 ## Layout

-yorkie-js-sdk uses gRPC-web for communicating with RPC of Yorkie agent built on gRPC.
+yorkie-js-sdk uses gRPC-web for communicating with Yorkie agent built on gRPC.

 ```
  +--Browser--+           +--Envoy---------+         +--Yorkie-----+